LYNC-WORLD/Docs/docs/METIS/wallet-apis/wallet-apis.md

 id: metis-wallet
 custom_edit_url: null
 ---

 # Wallet Creation and Transaction APIs

-This documentation aims to provide all the necessary information for developers to successfully integrate Supra blockchain features into their applications.
+This documentation aims to provide all the necessary information for developers to successfully integrate Metis blockchain features into their applications.
 By offering detailed explanations, practical examples, and best practices, it ensures developers can confidently implement wallet creation, NFT minting, and transaction functionalities in a secure and efficient manner.

-These API provides endpoints for managing wallets and facilitating transactions on the Supra blockchain.
+These API provides endpoints for managing wallets and facilitating transactions on the Metis blockchain.
 It includes routes for creating and retrieving wallets, minting NFTs, and executing generic transactions.
-These APIs are designed for developers who need to interact programmatically with the Supra blockchain, enabling a wide range of blockchain-based applications such as dApps, financial services, and NFT marketplaces
+These APIs are designed for developers who need to interact programmatically with the Metis blockchain, enabling a wide range of blockchain-based applications such as dApps, financial services, and NFT marketplaces.

 ## Key Highlights